TheOdinProject/curriculum/ruby_programming/basic_ruby/basic_enumerable_methods.md

 Woah!
 What?!
 There's a lot happening here, so let's walk through what it's doing step by step.

 The first block variable in the `#reduce` enumerable (`sum` in this example) is known as the **accumulator**.
 The result of each iteration is stored in the accumulator and then passed to the next iteration.
 The accumulator is also the value that the `#reduce` method returns at the end of its work.
-By default, the initial value of the accumulator is zero, so for each step of the iteration, we would have the following:
+By default, the initial value of the accumulator is the first element in the collection, so for each step of the iteration, we would have the following:

- 1. Iteration 0: sum = 0
- 2. Iteration 1: sum = 0 + 5 = 5
- 3. Iteration 2: sum = 5 + 6 = 11
+ 1. Iteration 0: sum = 5 + 6 = 11
- 4. Iteration 3: sum = 11 + 7 = 18
+ 2. Iteration 1: sum = 11 + 7 = 18
- 5. Iteration 4: sum = 18 + 8 = 26
+ 3. Iteration 2: sum = 18 + 8 = 26

 We can also set a different initial value for the accumulator by directly passing in a value to the `#reduce` method.